bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 _Single scan with three pointers: `previous, current, runner`.
 The `runner` jumps ahead to the first non-duplicate.
 If there were any duplicate nodes, assign `previosu.next = runner`_

 ---
+- [x] 86.
+Partition List
+> Given the head of a linked list and a value `x`, partition it such that all nodes less than `x` come before nodes greater than or equal to `x`.

+_Create two auxiliary linked lists: one for the "less than" and one for "greater or equal to" nodes.
+Scan through the input linked list, and assign the node to one of the two linked lists.
+Connect the lists._

+---
 - [x] 92.
 Reverse Linked List II
 > Given the head of a singly linked list and two integers `left` and `right` where `left <= right`, reverse the nodes of the list from position `left` to position `right`, and return the reversed list.